harjitsingh2/escape-the-solar-system/proposal.md

-# Escape the Solar System!!
+# Escape the Solar System

 ## Background
 This project gives those who are curious about space the opportunity to explore our solar system. **Escape the Solar System** is a hybrid of a game and interactive demo where users are encouraged to learn and answer questions correctly about space facts.